Additional Modifier Features

 Create the modifiers under the "Special" modifier class under Products -> Modifiers.
 They should not have a price associated with them.
 Hit the Save icon at the top once complete.

-After the special request modifiers have been created, assign them to the products you wish to have them.
+After the special request modifiers have been created, assign them to the desired products.

 This box will populate a plus and minus sign on the top right and left corners of modifier buttons, respectively, on the modifier screen of the POS.